Russell Martin: Rangers agree terms with former Southampton, Swansea and MK Dons boss to be new head coach

 It is the first major decision for the new US consortium that took control at Ibrox last week.
 Andrew Cavenagh and the 49ers Enterprises acquired a 51 per cent controlling stake in the club.

-It is understood that Matty Gill is set to join Martin at Ibrox as his assistant.
+It is understood that Matt Gill is set to join Martin at Ibrox as his assistant.
 The pair had worked together at the likes of Swansea and Southampton.

 'Martin ticks the most boxes for Rangers'